coltonbegert/ttt/README.md

 * human     - Human player
 * mcts      - Pure MCTS implementation
 * mctsplus  - Nasty MCTS with tweaks that may or may not help (deprecated)
-* fast      - Compiled C implementation of mcts
+* cpy fast  - Compiled C implementation of mcts
 * random    - Random player (for testing)
+* cpy mcts  - In development heavily optimized C implementation

-The client and host run on INET sockets over port 11001.
+The client and host run on INET sockets over port 11001 by default.

 To run using the 'fast' bot, you need to install the package.
-The most painless way to do this is by running:
+The easiest way is to just run `make`.

-    python3 setup.py build_ext --inplace

 This will make a local-only copy that is easy to change later.

 # Replayer